MIllhouse36/budgetTracker/README.md

 and your off to the races with your development environment for this project.

 ## Dependencies
-compression, express, lite-server, mongoose, morgan
+compression, express, lite-server, mongoose, morgan, bootstrap

 ## Project status
 Development of this projects has been halted with plans to covert this project into a full stack react application with user authentication.